peteheaney/dewidow/README.md

 ## Using DeWidow

-Simple add the `dewidow` filter to any field containing text and it will remove widows from the text.
+Simply add the `dewidow` filter to any field containing text and it will remove widows from the text.

 ```twig
 {{ myTextField | dewidow | raw }}